perzarys/perzarys.github.io/_posts/2024-06-22-TW-YUBIKEY.md

 excerpt: Using your Yubikey as a way to get into your laptop?
 Sounds fun.
 ---

-> [!WARNING]
-> The steps to get this working are a bit tedious, and might not be perfectly following recommended practices.
+> :warning: The steps to get this working are a bit tedious, and might not be perfectly following recommended practices.
 For me, these steps are reproducible and work perfectly fine with my two Yubikeys.